rg-3/read-only-mode.js/README.md

 ## <a id='introduction'>Introduction</a>

-A browser extension that modifies the Twitter website to have a read only mode, where you can't author tweets or replies.
+A browser extension that modifies the Twitter website to have a read only mode, where you can't author tweets or replies but you can still quote tweet, retweet and like tweets.
+The mode can be enabled or disabled through the extension's UI.

 ## What's the idea behind this extension ?